Medically reviewed by:

 - Have I experienced any severe consequences of my Percocet use in the past year, including:

 - Having financial problems?

-If you answered yes to these questions, your substance abuse has gotten beyond your control, and it is time to seek help so you can put an end to it for good.
+If you answered yes to more than one of these questions, your substance abuse has gotten beyond your control, and it is time to seek help so you can put an end to it for good.